 Approximately one out of every 25 adults develops this disorder.

 In many cases, the rashes spread to other body areas as well.
 The affected areas are mainly the oily regions of the skin.
 Such areas include eyelids, eyebrows, under arms, groin or the skin behind the ears.
 When the symptoms are seen in other areas as well, he condition is known as Seborrheic Dermatitis and not Cradle cap.

 Seborrheic Dermatitis is a chronic skin disease associated with over activity of the sebaceous glands.
 Sebaceous glands are the oil-producing glands.
 They are responsible for making the skin oily.
-For more on Seborrheic Dermatitis..
+Read Seborrheic Dermatitis to know more about the disorder.